tamtwill/Predicting_Employee_Attrition/README.md

-# NOTE: This project is a work in progress, it is far from complete.
+# NOTE: This project is a work in progress.
 ## Predicting Employee Attrition

 As a former manager, I am inherently interested in personnel questions.
 One of the big ones has always been: can you predict who is going to leave?
 I came across this attrition dataset kindly provided to the data science community by IBM.
 This project is my personal look at the data, along with model building to predict who might be an attrition risk.